neurusL/_programming/ALG/01c_sliding_window.md

             # then shrink the window to break the invariant
             window.remove(iterable[left])
             left += 1
+        # now invariant is temporarily broken
         # in next (serveral) iterations invariant will be resumed
 ```
 exercise: L76, L3297
 here's an example how to break the final answer into partitions with bijection to each valid sliding window: